Etix Everywhere Borealis data centre goes 100% green

 “Intermediary standards offering competitive financial solutions in line with the quality requirements of institutional customers are going to appear.
 Iceland is the perfect location to implement those intermediary standards and to offer attractive terms to our clients."

-Countries like Iceland have become prime locations for data centres as operators look to take advantage of their naturally cold climates that are necessary for direct free cooling of the servers - in addition to the abundance of renewable energy options.
+Countries like Iceland have become prime locations for data centers as operators look to take advantage of their naturally cold climates that are necessary for direct free cooling of the servers - in addition to the abundance of renewable energy options.